Andrukas8/AR_Trading_Panel_For_MT5/README.md

 A trading panel for MT5 trading platform, written in MQL5.
 WORK IN PROGRESS.

-The author is not responsible for the correctness of the program.
+The author is not responsible for the program's correctness.
 Please test before using and use at your own risk.

 ## Features:
 - Automatic position size calculator;